melt-ui/next-gen/docs/src/content/docs/guides/how-to-use.md

 A common practice is to create a higher-level component that is built from Melt's primitives.
 This makes it easier to understand and use the library, and you can re-use your own styles and definitions.

-For example, here's an eample of a styled pin-input.
+For example, here's an example of a styled pin-input.

 ```svelte
 <script lang="ts">